Is there any standard procedure to test the application as a whole? Or How can I test complete application right from

 - A build includes Installers of the available products – multiple platforms.

 – For each build, one or 2 CDs are made/build the same are pushed to Pune/Chennai based on the priority.

-– Each product build are received in the form of zip files under http://pun-qaftp/ftproot/QA-Builds ( Pune-Specific).
+- Each product build is received in the form of zip files under http://pun-qaftp/ftproot/QA-Builds ( Pune-Specific).
 The procedure goes along for Chennai.
 San Jose QA picks up builds from Nexus ( Build Specific Server )

 - The same zip files need to be unzipped to get the desired installer and the same is put at Pun_fps1/QA/Builds folder. ( Pune-Specific)

 QA – Testing

 – Smoke Test (BVT) to check basic features of the product.

-– Smoke Test results has to be posted on http://Chaquita which is an official site for posting Smoke
+- Smoke Test results have to be posted on http://Chaquita which is an official site for posting Smoke

 - Test results and to share the basic testing information.